Ian-Blanshard/MP4-Coffee-Shop/README.md

 The manage promotions page is a page specific to superusers it allows the owner of the site to change products which are on offer, applying a percentage discount to their price.

-They are taken to a seperate page with a form when they have chosen which product they would like to edit the price of.
+They are taken to a separate page with a form when they have chosen which product they would like to edit the price of.

 ![manage promotions page](/static/images/manage_promotions1.jpg)